 The psychopath I was involved with spoke these words to me the last time I saw him.
-It sickened me to hear them and to learn that my suspicions about him were correct.
+It sickened me to hear that and to learn that my suspicions about him were correct.
 He wasn’t even trying to hide the truth any longer.
-He may as well have just come right out and said, “I’m a psychopath.”
+He may as well have just come right out and said “I’m a psychopath.”
 How was he able to keep me so enamored with him?

 I found one answer to that question just a couple of months later.
 Psychopaths are natural hypnotists.
 I wrote about it in the post, ‘Psychopaths use trance and hypnosis to get and keep victims,’ and again in ‘Charm and the psychopath.’
 I think it’s important enough to write about one more time, thanks to a reader named Deborah.
 You can read about her experience at the end of this post.

 They don’t need to swing a gold watch back and forth, because they have one built in.
 It comes naturally to them because of what they are.
 Because they’re predators, they focus on us like a laser beam, completely without distractions.
 Nothing gets between them and their target.
 The result is that they’re completely and totally present, on a level that puts the Dali Lama to shame.